rsksmart/RSKIPs/IPs/RSKIP529.md

 - If the caller is not the Union Bridge contract address then it should revert.
 - It should receive an array of bytes whose length is at most 128 bytes, which it then stores under the `baseEvent` storage key of the Bridge contract.
-- If there is an already existing value under the `baseEvent` storage key of the Bridge contract, it will be overriden by the new value.
+- If there is an already existing value under the `baseEvent` storage key of the Bridge contract, it will be overridden by the new value.

 **Method signature:**